getdokan/dokan/readme.txt

 - **new:** Commission details metabox on the order details page in the admin dashboard is now visible for child orders or orders without a parent.
 - **new:** Related order metabox on the order details page in the admin dashboard, displaying sibling orders for child orders and child orders for parent orders.
 - **new:** Backward compatibility for flat, percentage, and combine commission types for older orders.
-- **new:** A new color palette is introduced for store color "Purple Pulse"
 - **update:** Updated commission types from flat, percentage, and combine to fixed and category-based commissions.
 - **update:** Overhauled the commission UI across Dokan global settings, vendor settings, product settings, Dokan subscription product settings, and the admin setup wizard.
 - **update:** Updated the commission settings in the admin setup wizard.